A simple and efficient model for epidemic control on multiplex networks: Model

 Individuals are denoted by nodes and the interactions between them are represented by links in the DLMN.
-Let $F$ and $W$ be the two layers in the DLMN (see Fig. 1(a)).
+Let $F$ and $W$ be the two layers in the DLMN (see \FIG{scheme} (a)).
 On $F$ each node is connected with randomly chosen $k$ nodes drawn from a given degree distribution $P_{F}(k)$.
-The topology of networks on $F$ does not change in time.
+The topology of the network on $F$ does not change in time, which corresponds to the quenched structural disorder.
 At the same time, each node interacts with $k^\prime(t)$ random nodes on $W$, where $k^\prime(t)$ is drawn from another degree distribution $P_{W}(k^ \prime)$ at each time $t$.
-Thus, the interaction topology on $W$ changes at each $t$.
+Thus, the interaction topology on $W$ changes with $t$, which represents the annealed structural disorder.
 Under severe epidemic situations, the government tries to cordon people off public facilities, and each individual refrains from social activities.
 Thus, the number of contacts of each individual is significantly restricted and homogeneous.
-To generate such homogeneous interaction structures, we use the Poisson distribution for both $P_F(k)$ and $P_W(k^\prime)$ \cite{newman_book,Solomonoff51,Erdos60} (see 'Underlying networks' in Methods).
+To generate such homogeneous interaction structures, we use the Poisson distribution, $P(k)=\left<k\right>^{k}e^{-\left<k\right>}/k!$, for both $P_F(k)$ and $P_W(k^\prime)$ \cite{newman_book,Solomonoff51,Erdos60}.
+Here $\left<k\right>$ is the mean degree of the network.
+This model can be easily extended to any interaction topology.
+For example, the results for $P_F(k)\sim k^{-\gamma}$ on the $F$-layer are also displayed in the Appendix.
+Here $\gamma$ is the degree exponent.

+The construction of each layer is as follows.
+Let $N$ be the number of nodes in a network.
+To construct a fixed random network on $F$, we randomly select two nodes among $N$ nodes and connect them if they are not linked.
+This process continues until we have $L=N\left<k\right>/2$ links on the $F$ layer.
+The degree distribution of the obtained network on $F$, $P_F(k)$, is known to be the Poisson distribution.
+On the other hand, the topology of the network on $W$ changes with time.
+Therefore, at each time $t$, an infected node $i$ randomly chooses $k_i^\prime$ neighbors on $W$. $k_i^\prime$ is drawn from the Poisson distribution at each $t$.